Jump To Section

 Defining haiku in terms of syllables and sentences becomes complicated once you translate the poetry across languages.
 Some translators argue that 12 English syllables would correlate more closely to the 17 sounds called on used by Japanese haiku poets.
 Another structural difference born out by translation is that Japanese haiku are written straight across in one line, while English-speaking poets use two line breaks to separate their poem into three lines.

-Regardless of the structure, nature themes and imagery evoking a specific season are the traditional focus, and poems often feature juxtaposition of two images.
+Nature themes and imagery evoking a specific season are the traditional focus of haiku poetry.
+Haiku poems often feature juxtaposition of two images.

 - Nature and the seasons.
 Describing the season was the original purpose of haiku, and to this day poets often focus on the natural world and how it changes throughout the year.

 - On.
 A Japanese haiku contains 17 on, or sounds.
 On are counted differently than syllables in English, which leads to translators’ lack of consensus on whether 17 English syllables truly captures the spirit of haiku.